jscoq/jscoq/docs/build.md

  The switch will be called `jscoq+64bit` in this case, and the `Makefile` will use the workspace `dune-workspace-64` for the build.

+**Important Note:** if you plan to build any addons with ML code which is built using `coq_makefile` then you should perform an `opam switch jscoq+32bit` [or 64 bits] before starting the build process at all.
+Otherwise the wrong OCaml version will be fetched.

  3. Fetch Coq 8.10 sources from the repository and configure it for build.

 ```
 make coq
 ```